sfkames/estimate/README.md

 # estimate
-"One shot" learning algorithm that uses historical data to predict house prices based on particular attributes
+"One shot" learning algorithm written in C that uses historical data to predict house prices based on particular attributes

 CS211 PA 2